Trieste (bathyscaphe): Design

 Trieste was designed by the Swiss scientist Auguste Piccard, based on his previous experience with the bathyscaphe FNRS-2.
 The term bathyscaphe refers to its capacity to dive and manoeuvre untethered to a ship in contrast to a bathysphere, bathys being ancient Greek meaning "deep" and scaphe being a light, bowl-shaped boat.
-Built in Italy and launched on 26 August 1953 near the Isle of Capri on the Mediterranean Sea it was operated in the Mediterranean by the French Navy for several years until it was purchased by the United States Navy in 1958 for US$250,000, equivalent to $ million today.

 Trieste consisted of a heavy crew sphere suspended from a hull containing tanks filled with gasoline (petrol) for buoyancy, ballast hoppers filled with iron shot and floodable water tanks to sink.
 This general configuration remained the same but after modifications to the hull for Project Nekton, which included the dive to Challenger Deep, Trieste was more than 15 m long.
 The hull was built by Cantieri Riuniti dell'Adriatico, in the Free Territory of Trieste on the border between Italy and Yugoslavia, now in Italy, hence the name.
+Recent historical research has highlighted the pivotal role of the Triestine collector and pacifist Diego de Henriquez in the inception of the project.
+According to historian Enrico Halupca (2019), de Henriquez was instrumental in convincing Auguste and Jacques Piccard to base the construction and initial operations of the bathyscaphe in Trieste between 1948 and 1955.
+Halupca describes the 'Trieste' as the convergence of the Piccards' scientific ambition and de Henriquez's vision of technology serving peace during the Cold War era.
 The pressure sphere was built separately and installed on the hull in the Cantiere navale di Castellammare di Stabia, near Naples.